-The Premier League era has seen its fair share of ‘boy wonders’ and precociously talented teenagers, with the likes of Manchester United’s Mason Greenwood and Arsenal’s Gabriel Martinelli amongst the latest to have enjoyed impressive breakthroughs despite their tender years.
+The Premier League era has seen its fair share of ‘boy wonders’ and precociously talented teenagers, with Manchester United’s Mason Greenwood continuing his exciting emergence with three goals in the first three games of the season.

-Here are the six highest scoring teenagers in Premier League history:
+Here are the seven highest scoring teenagers in Premier League history:

 Francis Jeffers – 17 goals